gizatechxyz/avsthon/README.md

 ## Setup and Execution

-A `Makefile` is provided for easy execution.
+A `Makefile` is provided to ease the execution.
 Follow these steps in separate terminals:

 1. Build contracts: `make build-contracts`
 2. Start local blockchain: `make anvil`